-We are monitoring for signs of potential illness, and any risks of potential exposures of our community home residents.
-To better monitor their health, we’re now taking the following precautions:
+We are monitoring for signs of potential illness, and any risks of potential exposures in our community.
+To better monitor health, we’re now taking the following precautions:

-- We’re monitoring for all signs and symptoms of illness.
+- We’re monitoring for signs and symptoms of illness.

-- We are taking the temperatures of our residents four times a day.
+- We are taking the temperatures of our residents daily.